MistUnky/minebase/mods/craft/api.md

 ```

 #### horizontal_half
+Registers a craft that creates the result from three parts.
+The shape is
+important.

 | input	|	|	|	| output|
 |:-----:|:-----:|:-----:|:-----:|:-----:|
 | part	| part	| part	| &rarr;| result